Hubert Lyautey: Colonial policies

 His personal beliefs evolved from monarchism and conservatism to a belief in social duty.
 He wrote a journal article "On the Social Function of the Officer under Universal Military Service".
 However, his colonial policies were similar in practice to those of Gallieni, a secular republican.
 He was suspicious of republicanism and socialism, and believed in the social role of the Army in regenerating France.

 Lyautey adopted and emulated Gallieni's policy of methodical expansion of pacified areas followed by social and economical development (markets, schools and medical centres) to bring about the end of resistance and the cooperation of former insurgents.
-This method became known as tache d'huile (literally, "oil stain"), as it resembles oil spots spreading to cover the whole surface.
+This method became known as tache d'huile (literally "oil stain"), as it resembles oil spots spreading to cover the whole surface.
 Lyautey's writings have had a significant influence on contemporary counterinsurgency theory through its adoption by David Galula.
-He also practiced a policy known as politique des races, i.e. dealing separately with each tribe; this was done to avoid any one tribe from gaining too much influence within the colonial system.
+He also practiced a policy known as politique des races of dealing separately with each tribe to avoid any tribe from gaining too much influence within the colonial system.

 Lyautey is considered to have been an apt colonial administrator.
 His governing style evolved into the Lyautey system of colonial rule.
 The Lyautey system invested in pre-established local governing bodies and advocated for local control.
-He advocated for finding a sub-group that didn't have nationalistic tendencies but had a strong desire for local autonomy then investing in this sub-group as political leaders.
+He advocated for finding a sub-group that had nationalistic tendencies but had a strong desire for local autonomy and then investing in the sub-group as political leaders.
 He tried to balance blunt military force with other means of power and promoted a vision of a better future for the Moroccans under the French colonial administration.
-For example, he invited a talented young French urban planner Henri Prost to design comprehensive plans for redevelopment of the major Moroccan cities.
+For example, he invited a talented young French urban planner, Henri Prost, to design comprehensive plans for redevelopment of the major Moroccan cities.

-In Morocco from 1912 he was publicly deferential to the sultan and told his men not to treat the Moroccans as a conquered people.
-He opposed Christian proselytising and the settlement of French migrants in Morocco, and quoted with approval Governor Lanessan of Indo-China "we must govern with the mandarin and not against the mandarin".
+In Morocco from 1912, he was publicly deferential to the sultan and told his men not to treat the Moroccans as a conquered people.
+He opposed proselytising of Christianity and the settlement of French migrants in Morocco, and quoted with approval Governor Lanessan of Indo-China "we must govern with the mandarin and not against the mandarin".